 Australia is a safe country to travel to.
 It is recommended to take the weather predictions into account.
 Extreme weather can occur in the summer with forest fires and floods.
 Follow the local news and be aware of the situation at the specific destination of your trip.

 Apply for the Australia visa

 For a trip to Australia, you require a visa.
 The eVisitor visa costs € 24,95 and can easily be applied for online.
 You require this visa prior to starting your trip.
 Make sure to submit an application on time.
 You can easily do so with the digital application procedure on this website.
 Keep in mind that you have to meet several requirements to be able to use this visa.

 Apply for an Australia visa now

 e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Australia visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
-You can also apply for a visa directly with the immigration service (0 AUD per visa, via online.immi.gov.au).
+You can also apply for a visa directly with the immigration service (0 AUD per visa, via immi.homeaffairs.gov.au).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
-We also check your application before submitting it to the immigration authorities on your behalf.
+In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 0 AUD in consular fees, which we pay to the immigration service on your behalf, as well as € 19,95 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 0 AUD in consular fees, which we pay to the immigration service on your behalf, as well as € 24,95 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Australia visa was rejected for the same traveller).
 Read more about our services here.